minetest-mods/vehicle_mash/README.md

 - Attachments incorrectly ordered.

 ## License

+Copyright (C) 2015-2016 blert2112 and contributors
+Copyright (C) 2019-2021 Panquesito7 and contributors

 All licenses of previous works, of course, apply. (see credits below) As far as the work I did...
 It's really just a fork of a fork of a fork of a fork, tossed it all into a blender and spun it on puree for a bit.
 Baked it for a while and set it on the counter to cool.
 What I mean is, make what you will of it, it matters not to me.